What are foot orthoses (orthotics)?

 Why you may need to wear orthoses?

-Athletes and people participating in sport are often prescribed stretching and strengthening exercises, specific footwear and amongst other aids, orthotics to help maximise their performance and minimize risk of injury by addressing mechanical problems.
+Athletes and people participating in sport are often prescribed stretching and strengthening exercises, specific footwear and among other aids, orthotics to help maximise their performance and minimise risk of injury by addressing mechanical problems.

 What are the different types of orthoses at Eastwood Podiatry Clinic?

-Pressure relief orthoses – these devices integrate cushioning as well as additional relief by redistributing pressure from the prominent problem areas of the foot.
+Pressure relief orthoses – these devices integrate cushioning as well as offering additional relief by redistributing pressure from problem areas of the foot.

-Custom moulded – devices that require a superior fit and control for a more accurate realignment for a long term solution.
+Custom moulded – offering a superior fit and control for a more accurate re-alignment for a long term solution.

-Over the counter/prefabricated orthoses – these are possible medium term alternatives for support but are not specific for the individual feet.
+Over the counter/prefabricated orthoses – offering medium-term support but these are not specific to individual feet or needs.

 Are your orthotics still working?

-Many of our patients have pre-fabricated or custom made orthotic devices (shoe inserts).
-In order for your orthotics to work correctly for you and your feet, it is suggested that you consult our podiatrists for regular reviews:
+Many of our patients have pre-fabricated or custom-made orthotic devices (shoe inserts).
+However, for your orthotics to give you maximum benefit it is recommended that you consult our podiatrists for regular reviews: